 Requesting your co-workers for favors against their better judgment is what we call coercion.
-Your boss or colleague may threaten your life, job or honor for their benefit.
+Your boss or colleague may threaten your life, job, or honor for their benefit.
 Step away and contact proper authorities.
 Don’t let anyone tell you otherwise.

 Sending inappropriate sexual advances in exchange for keeping your job – even after you have asked to stop – is also a type of coercion.

 As an employee, dealing with harassment can be difficult.
 The act of continually fighting the advances can put a toll on your mind, body, and psyche.
-It’s highly recommended to look for better alternatives, report the incident to your boss and the police and start anew elsewhere.
+It’s highly recommended to look for better alternatives, report the incident to your boss and the police, and start anew elsewhere.

-Keeping a workplace safe and free of harassment as an employer is also challenging.
+Keeping a workplace safe and free of job harassment as an employer is also challenging.
 Keep a complaint box and have the complaints reviewed.
-You must take actions but keep the identity of the victim hidden.
+You must take action but keep the identity of the victim hidden.
 People often fear to speak up due to the consequences afterward.
 Ensure their trust in the decisions of the authority.